 - Removal of contents: In the case of DMCA violations, Client’s content may be removed by Canvas Host without further warning.

-- Terminate the Client’s account
+- Terminate the Client’s service or account

 - Bill the Client for administrative costs and/or reactivation charges